Designing the conditions for health to regenerate.

 12 Permaculture Principles

-One year of exploration, distilled into a practical guide for tending your health like a living ecosystem.
+One year of research and practice, distilled into a practical guide for tending health like a living ecosystem.

 Work with me